 Where Wispr Flow still has an edge

-Honestly: if you dictate on Windows, iPhone, and Android, or need 100+ languages out of the box, and the subscription doesn't bother you, staying put is defensible.
+Honestly: if you dictate on iPhone and Android as much as on your computer, or need 100+ languages out of the box, and the subscription doesn't bother you, staying put is defensible.

 None of the five above match its cross-platform reach.
 Switching tools has a cost; switch because one of the three complaints at the top is genuinely yours.